State Guide

 Searching by name and city

 If you know the person's name and a likely city, the most efficient sequence is a broad identity search first to confirm relatives or address history, then a move into county-level court records once the correct person has been narrowed.
-Phoenix, Tucson, Mesa, Chandler, and Scottsdale are all within Maricopa or Pima counties, so knowing the city tells you which Superior Court to check.
+Phoenix, Mesa, Chandler, and Scottsdale are all in Maricopa County, while Tucson is in Pima, so knowing the city tells you which Superior Court to check.
+For unincorporated areas or smaller cities, the county may not be obvious from the city name alone.

 Checking county court records

 Arizona's 15 Superior Courts each maintain their own filing records.
-The AZCourtConnect portal at the Arizona Judicial Branch website covers most of them in one interface, but Maricopa County's Superior Court also has its own public access system.
-Once the county is confirmed, searching case filings by name will return civil and criminal results that a broad identity search alone would not surface.
+The AZCourtConnect portal at the Arizona Judicial Branch website covers most of them in one interface, but Maricopa and Pima Superior Courts both operate separate public access systems with information that may not appear in the statewide portal in the same completeness.
+Once the county is confirmed, searching case filings by name will return civil and felony criminal results that a broad identity search alone would not surface.
 For more on how to read these results, see our court record search guide.

 Searching when the city is unknown

 When the city is unclear, relatives, age range, and prior address history typically narrow the search to one or two likely counties.
-Maricopa County is the right starting point for the majority of Arizona residents statistically, but if relatives or prior addresses suggest the Tucson area, Pima County's court system should be checked separately since Pima filings do not always appear in the statewide AZCourtConnect results in the same completeness.
+Maricopa County is the right starting point for the majority of Arizona residents statistically, but if relatives or prior addresses suggest the Tucson area, Pima County's court system should be checked separately.
+If the person has known tribal ties, particularly to the Navajo Nation in northeastern Arizona or the Tohono O'odham Nation in southern Arizona, plan to contact the relevant tribal court clerk directly rather than relying on state portals.

 Major cities in Arizona